-With proper installation, a rotationally moulded plastic tank can last for years with minimal maintenance or repairs.
+With proper installation, a rotationally molded plastic tank can last for years with minimal maintenance or repairs.
 Placing your tank on unstable foundations such as uneven ground or corrugated iron decking will not only damage your tank but also typically void your manufacturer’s warranty.
-You should also ensure the area you choose for your tank installation is not near trees since the roots might intrude your tank’s base over time.
+You should also ensure the area you choose for your tank installation is not near trees since the roots might intrude on your tank’s base over time.

 - Plastic water tanks are leak-proof.
 You don’t have to worry about leakage as compared to concrete water tanks that would need to be checked for leakage at least for the first few years.

 - Plastic water tanks are lightweight compared to other types of water tanks.
 It won’t be a problem for you if you want to move them to a different position.
 The tank’s location can be changed from one home to another or from one floor to a different floor.